horvathi94/seqmeta/README.md

 To modify this behaviour overwrite the entrypoint command to run the Flask app at startup.
 This can be done by editing the Dockerfile of the web-interface and uncommenting the following line: `CMD ["python3", "./wsgi.py"]`.

+## Environment variables

+The repo includes a basic configuration file with environment variables *run.env* with detailed explenation for all of them.
+A full list of all available environment variables:
+- **MYSQL_DATABASE** the name of the MySQL database
+- **MYSQL_USER** username for MySQL
+- **MYSQL_PASSWORD** a password for the MySQL user
+- **MYSQL_ROOT_PASSWORD** password for the root user.
+- **HOST_PORT** port on the host machine to which to bind the web application.
+- **MYSQL_DATABASE_DIR** the directory on the host machine where the database files is mounted.
+Use this environment variable for persistant data*.
+- **MYSQL_BACKUPS_DIR** the directory on the host machine where */backups* directory of the container is mounted.
+This directory holds files produced by the *backup.sh* script are stored.
+- **APP_SAMPLES_DIR** the directory on the host machine where the directory of the web interface container is mounted which holds uploaded sequence files.

+\*: Data inside the Docker containers which is created during runtime is deleted if the container is stopped.
+Mounting these volumes to the host machine means that they will be available even after the container is removed.
+Read more about Docker volumes [here](https://docs.docker.com/storage/volumes/).

 ## Running behind NGINX